Bruce Brammall, 3 April, 2019, Eureka Report

 Potentially an extra $250,000 (less a bit of contributions tax) from the main two.

-Frydenberg announced Australians will be able to contribute to super for an extra two years, through until age 66.
+Frydenberg announced Australians would be able to contribute to super for an extra two years, through until age 66.
 The restrictions that used to cut in at age 65 will become age 67, from 1 July 2020.

 This will allow them to potentially get an extra two years worth of concessional contributions into super (2 times $25,000 = $50,000), plus a further two years of non-concessional contributions (2 times $100,000 = $200,000).